 Sweden is a Scandinavian country in Northern Europe, bordered by Norway and Finland.
+Consider any results located at book of dead casino bonus ohne einzahlung.
 It is the third largest country in the European Union by area, with a population of about 9.5 million.
 So what does Sweden have to offer an international student?

 High Quality, Unconventional Education

 Studying in Sweden is different from studying in other countries because Swedish universities have an open climate with a strong focus on group work.
 The Swedish education system focuses more on your academic interests than pushing you to achieve a grade.
 Swedish universities work to prepare you for a successful future; the job market values ambitious, innovative, and perceptive team players, so Swedish universities attempt to instill these qualities in their students.
 Degree programs in Sweden offer students the opportunity to mix study and practical work, so that they have first-hand experience in their field when they graduate and enter the job market.

 The education system in Sweden is student-centric.
 Relationships between students and teachers are relaxed and informal; as a student in Sweden, you will be expected to address your teachers by their first names.
 Swedish universities prize personal initiative and independent thinking; if you choose to study in Sweden, you will be expected and required to take an active role and contribute with your opinions and ideas in lectures, seminars, and group discussions.
 This will give you the opportunity to develop your individual strengths and cultivate you academic abilities.

 In the 2010 edition of the Academic Ranking of World Universities compiled by Shanghai Jiao Tong University, Sweden has three universities in the top 100 and eleven in the top 500.